 RTDs are often used in applications requiring precise and reliable temperature measurement, such as in laboratory environments, environmental monitoring, and HVAC systems.
 Their high accuracy makes them an ideal choice for air temperature measurement in controlled settings.

 Thermistors are temperature-sensitive resistors made from ceramic materials.
 Unlike RTDs, which have a linear response, thermistors exhibit a non-linear relationship between resistance and temperature.
-They are highly sensitive to temperature changes within a specific range, making them effective for measuring air temperatures in moderate conditions.
+They are very sensitive to temperature changes in a certain range.
+This makes them good for measuring air temperatures in moderate conditions.

 Advantages: